-First Nations Officer: coordinates our meal program for Aboriginal and Torres Strait Islander communities from our Brisbane kitchen.
+First Nations Officer: coordinates our meal program for First Nations communities from our Brisbane kitchen.

 President: David is a director and part-owner of the TIC Group and is involved in a number of other private companies.
 A Certified Public Accountant, he has been a long-serving member of the FareShare Board.
 He joined FareShare when it was known as One Umbrella and production in the kitchen was just 1000 meals per week.
 During his tenure he has watched our staff and volunteers in awe as production has risen to more than 60,000 meals a week.
 In addition to his formal involvement, David has been a regular participant in the the annual Upstream Challenge, a sponsored walk, raising significant funds for FareShare.
 David was also a member of the Foodbank Victoria Board for 12 years, retiring in 2017.

 Vice president: Sandy Dudakov was a building project manager before joining One Umbrella, the forerunner to FareShare.
 In her time she has seen the charity grow from collecting food in private cars to now having nine refrigerated vans driving around Melbourne, and from having to cook in borrowed kitchens to operating Australia’s largest charity kitchens in two states.
 Sandy is especially pleased to have been around to see the Wrongs & Other Acts 2002 passed in Parliament which by offering legal protection encourages businesses to donate safe food to charities.